topher-brennan/proc-gen/README.md

 Below reading list is mostly things I haven't incorporated but may in the future.

-To run a quick test:
+To run a quick (~5 minute) test:
 ```
-cargo run --release -- --rounds 1
+cargo run --release -- --rounds 10
 ```

 Reading list